aberuiz/OSO/README.md

 #> # ℹ 24 more rows
 ```

-## Making the Call
+## Making the Request

-Now we are ready to make a call using ‘beaRegional’ for Real GDP in
+Now we are ready to make a call using `beaRegional` for Real GDP in
 Construction for the entire United States using geoFips code ‘00000’.

 ``` r